joliva/SolidPy2/readme.md

 ## SolidPy2 Classes
-The SolidPy2 class was designed for maximum inheritance and flexibility.
-Each are named after the OpenSCAD they represent except the names are capitalized.
+The SolidPy2 classes were designed for maximum inheritance and flexibility.
+Each are named after the OpenSCAD solid they represent except the names are capitalized.

- Below shows the interface for each class.
-Treat the arguments for each just as they are for OpenSCAD.
-Of course there will be differences in syntax.
-Also some commands will allow a single object or a list of objects to be used as an argument.
+Shown below is the interface for each SolidPy2 class.
+Treat the arguments for each just as they are for OpenSCAD, although there will be differences in syntax.
+Some commands will allow a single object or a list of objects to be used as an argument.
 For specific OpenSCAD information see the [OpenSCAD Users Manual][OSCUM].

-## Shapes
+## 3D Shapes

 ### Cube(self, x, y = None, z = None, center = None) or Cube(self, [x,y,z] center = None)
 Returns a SolidPy2Obj which represents a cube.